MaxLugo/SVARIV/README.md

 Files:

 SVARIV.py
 Contains the related functions for the implementation.
+The What, wald test, Gamma_hat, irf procedures and plot functions are inside the file.

 example.py
 This file will call SVARIV.py functions and replicates the results. file format .py (native python)